-A planning level delineation of aquatic resources was performed within the San Diego Creek Watershed, Orange County, California.
-A planning level delineation is defined here as the identification of areas that meet the jurisdictional requirements under Section 404 of the Clean Water Act (Section 404), but is done at watershed scale and covers regulated water bodies (including aquatic resources regulated under the California Department of Fish and Game 1600 Code) at a high level of accuracy, but it is not specific to any one site.
+A planning level delineation of aquatic resources was performed within the San Juan and portions of San Mateo Creek Watersheds in Orange County, California.
+A planning level delineation is defined here as the identification of areas that meet the jurisdictional requirements under Section 404 of the Clean Water Act (Section 404), but is done at watershed scale and covers regulated water bodies (including aquatic resources regulated under the California Department of Fish and Game 1600 Code) at a high level of accuracy but it is not specific to any one site.
 Thus, a planning level wetland delineation does not replace the need for a jurisdictional wetland delineation from the Corps of Engineers (COE) permitting program.

-The modification of standard delineation sampling protocols and the development of ratings for Section 404 Regulatory purpose for the riparian vegetation map units allowed for a watershed scale delineation.
+The modification of standard delineation sampling protocols and the development of wetland ratings for Regulatory purpose for the riparian vegetation map units allowed for a watershed scale delineation.
 The sampling protocols outlined in the Corps of Engineers Wetlands Delineation Manual (Environmental Laboratory 1987) and 33 CFR 328 were modified for use at the watershed scale.
-To delineate at this scale we mapped geomorphic surfaces in the riparian zones that represent several different return intervals, which were later interpreted for frequency requirements under Section 404.
+To delineate at a this scale we mapped geomorphic surfaces in the riparian zones that represent several different return intervals, which were later interpreted for frequency requirements under Section 404.
 Individual vegetation units were sampled at 65 sites to develop a characterization of the wetland indicators for both wetlands and WoUS.
 Wetland decisions were determined by combining the field data for wetland criteria for each separate vegetation map unit with the distribution patterns of vegetation units within the geomorphic surfaces.
-By combining the wetland indicators with flood frequency information obtained from the geomorphic surface map, we made jurisdictional decisions with regards to "Waters of the United States (WoUS), including wetlands" across the entire watershed.
+By combining the wetland indicators with flood frequency information obtained from the geomorphic surface map, we made jurisdictional decisions with regards to "Waters of the United States (WoUS), including wetlands" decisions across the entire study area.

 The vegetation units in the riparian areas were then rated for their probability of meeting the criteria as either wetland or non-wetland WoUS.
-These ratings resolved the issue that some vegetation units had repeatable characteristics that always meet the criteria of WoUS including wetlands, and others were so ecologically diverse that they were able to occur in various landscape positions.
-By combining field sampling and observations with distribution patterns analyzed within the GIS database, probabilities ratings intended for regulatory purposes (Section 404 of CWA) were developed to accommodate all variations.
+These ratings resolved the issue that some vegetation units had repeatable characteristics that always meet the criteria of a WoUS including wetlands, and others were so ecologically diverse that they were able to occur in various landscape positions.
+By combining field sampling and observations with distribution patterns analyzed within the GIS database, probabilities ratings intended for regulatory purposes were developed to accommodate all variations.
 Six categories of wetland ratings were assigned to each of the riparian vegetation units with ratings ranging from always regulated to very low probability of being regulated to upland or not regulated.
 An addition rating was assigned for those areas that have been set aside for wetland mitigation purposes.

-We delineated a total of 917 hectares (2266 acres) of WoUS including wetlands in the riparian areas and 570 kilometers (354 miles) of ephemeral and intermittent streams as non-wetland WoUS on the watershed.
+We delineated a total of 1246 ha (3080 ac) of wetlands and WoUS in the riparian areas and 201.57 km (1252 miles) of intermittent streams as WoUS within the watershed.